siberianfox/g2wiki/Text-Mode.md

 	$xvm=16000 | Set X axis maximum velocity

 G2 can also operate using JSON commands.
-This is the preferred way to drive TinyG from a UI or controller.
+This is the preferred way to drive G2 from a UI or controller.
 Using JSON dramatically simplifies the UI as the board can be treated as a RESTful resource, and no parsers or special handlers need to be written.
 Example:

 	Command | Description
 	--------|--------------
-	{"xvm":""} | View X axis maximum velocity {"xvm":16000} | Set X axis maximum velocity
+	{"xvm":n} | View X axis maximum velocity {"xvm":16000} | Set X axis maximum velocity {xvm:16000} | Relaxed JSON mode equivalent to above

 See [JSON Operation](JSON-Operation) and [JSON Details](JSON-Details).